CollerDevTeam/style-guides/CSS/css-guide.md

   color: #e5e5e5;
   ```

+### Encoding
-### Do not specify the encoding

-Style sheets assume the use of UTF-8.
+Do not specify the encoding - style sheets assume the use of UTF-8.

+*Why?*: Omitting the encoding reduces the potential to set it incorrectly.

 ### Explain code as needed, where possible

 Use comments to explain code: What does it cover, what purpose does it serve, why is respective solution used or preferred?
 This item is optional as it is not deemed a realistic expectation to always demand fully documented code.
 Mileage may vary heavily for HTML and CSS code and depends on the project’s complexity.

+*Why?*: Comments can greatly help other maintainers of the code understand the intent and function.

 ### Mark todos and action items with TODO

 Highlight todos by using the keyword TODO only, not other common formats like @@.

+*Why?*: Using a consistant format for todo comments makes them easy to find.

   ```css
   /* TODO: example comment */